riesenia/cart/README.md

 echo $cart->getTotal();
 ```

-Totals can be also count by type:
+Totals can be also counted by type:

 ```php
 // get totals of type 'product'